by Michael K. Homza, PE

 Floodplain Habitat Beneficial for Fish Growth

 A 2008 study out by the University of California, Davis (Reference 3) underscores just how important floodplains are in the development of Salmonids.
 (Fish belonging to the taxonomic family of Salmonidae, which includes salmon, trout, char and whitefish.)
-In this study, juvenile Chinook salmon were placed in two different types of enclosures when the wild salmon would naturally be rearing in fish studyfloodplain habitats in and along the Cosumnes River in California.
+In this study, juvenile Chinook salmon were placed in two different types of enclosures when the wild salmon would naturally be rearing in floodplain habitats in and along the Cosumnes River in California.
 One group of enclosure represented the open, faster water associated with the river, whereas the second group of enclosure was placed on the river’s inundated floodplain.
 Overall, the study concluded that the juvenile fish realized higher growth rates and lower mortality in the floodplain habitat when compared to those in the river habitat.
 The photo shows the juvenile salmon from these two study groups; the larger ones being the fish reared in the floodplain enclosure.

 Preserve and Protect the Boise River Floodplain